 In macOS 10.14 and newer, Apple has made significant changes to their Security and Privacy which can prevent our program from performing its job successfully.
-Here are a couple of workarounds for this.
+Here are a couple of workarounds for this, starting with the most current operating systems.
+Please scroll down the page for info on macOS prior to 13 Ventura.

-If you are running macOS 10.14 Mojave, make sure you're using the latest version of the client found on https://secure.backblaze.com/update.htm.
+If you are running macOS 10.14 Mojave to 12 Monterey, make sure you're using the latest version of the client found on https://secure.backblaze.com/update.htm.
 The initial installation process should walk you through making sure Full Disk Access is set correctly.
 If you missed it, you can set it later on by following these steps:

 1. After updating to the latest client, open the Applications Folder.